PepeKwapien/PepeKwapien/README.md

 # 👋:smile: Hi, I’m @PepeKwapien
 ## :school: Education:
-I'm a CS student at Wroclaw University of Science and Technology :poland:
+I'm a CS student at Wroclaw University of Science and Technology currently working as a C# Software Engineer at Unit4 :poland:

 ## :computer: Preferred technologies:
 I prefer working on the backend side with Java, Python and C#